EmbySupport/Emby.Docs/Folder-Sync.md

 Once synced, Emby apps will automatically use the additional media sources when possible.
 For example, suppose you have a high bitrate movie that requires transcoding to Roku.
 By syncing to a folder and selecting a conversion profile that is compatible with Roku, the Roku app can then direct stream the synced version rather than transcoding the original.

-In this example, folder sync was used to create a mobile 4Mbps versions of some media.
+In this example, folder sync was used to create mobile 4Mbps versions of some media.
 They are available as alternative versions in playback and in this example this version was pre-selected automatically.

 ![](images/plugins/foldersync7.png)